Architect, Urban Designer

 Moving Boundaries Chair

 M.Arch in Architecture

 She is co-founder of the Compostela Institute, a laboratory for research and education in environmental design, providing courses and workshops since 2010 in anthropology, cultural studies and building crafts in Santiago de Compostela, Spain.
 She has lectured internationally on topics in architectural theory, urbanism and health, regionalism, and transdisciplinary design education.
 She is increasingly involved in research in dynamic sensory experience of the built environment informed by knowledge from the human sciences.
-Tatiana speaks Spanish, Portuguese, Russian and English.
+Tatiana speaks Spanish, Portuguese, and Russian.